Loading unit

 • Container

-How are loading units divided?
+How are load units subdivided?

 Summary:

-Are there different forms of the loading unit?
+Are there different forms of loading unit?

 In logistics, loading units are divided into three groups.

-• Load units with load bearing function
+• Load units with load-bearing function

-• Load unit in enclosing form
+• Loading unit in enclosing form

 • Loading unit in final form